Key takeaways about gooning

 The most effective first move is changing your environment, not fighting urges where you are.

-Gooning almost always happens under the same conditions: alone, indoors, bored, and digitally overstimulated.
+Gooning almost always happens under the same conditions: alone, indoors, bored, and digitally overstimulated by social media and other platforms.

 Removing yourself from those conditions—leaving your room, getting out of the house, or going somewhere public—cuts off the loop before it fully activates.